 I created the mask that I later called financial analyst early in life.
-Whilst I didn’t have a name for it at the time, it was everything my parents ~ who were both teachers ~ wanted me to be.
-In our circles it was important that their offspring be intelligent, focused and academic; I was a reflection on the family.
+Whilst I didn’t have a name for it at the time, it was everything my adoptive parents ~ who were both teachers ~ wanted me to be.
+In our circles it was important that their offspring be intelligent, focused and academic; I was a reflection on my family, they who’d rescued me.

 And then somewhere between Director and VP, I crashed.
 My strong identification with the rigid mask of finance professional proved to be extremely inflexible for the other parts of my evolving identity.
 The mother.
 The writer.
 The lover.
 The healer.
 The human.
 A creature of light.